g0tmk/dotfiles-linux/README.md

     - Open settings -> GUI -> Use HTTPS For GUI -> Yes
     - reboot and verify web UI is accessible.
 NOTE: run `start_syncthing` to manually start if needed
     - later, put a .stignore file at the root of each synced folder that contains `#include .stglobalignore`
+    - (Optional / only if you have problems starting) May need to edit /lib/systemd/system/syncthing@.service, add `-home=/home/g0tmk/.config/syncthing` to the exec line
+      - note: it seems syncthing is using the correct config (`~/.config/syncthing`) without that change; will monitor this

 0. Install Duplicati (guide [here](https://duplicati.readthedocs.io/en/latest/02-installation/))<span id="duplicati-install"></span>